Business Succession Lawyer Helping Residents in Easton, New Bedford & Hyannis

 According to the U.S. Census Bureau, about 90 percent of businesses in the U.S. are family-owned or controlled, many of which may not be prepared for the owner’s sudden death, illness or retirement.
 Given the fact that no business can survive without a capable leader at the helm, the best way to protect your family-run or closely-held business is by establishing a business succession plan.

-Surprenant & Beneski, P.C. a premier estate planning practice representing clients in Southern Massachusetts, Cape Cod, and the Islands, routinely advises clients on business succession planning.
+Surprenant & Beneski, P.C. a premier estate planning practice representing clients in Southeastern Massachusetts, Cape Cod, and the Islands, routinely advises clients on business succession planning.
 By taking the time to understand your objectives, we will design a plan that will not only allow your business to continue operations if that is your preference but one that will also protect your family’s interests.

 Our estate planning attorneys negotiate and prepare all necessary legal documentation that will allow for a seamless transition.
 Additionally, we routinely collaborate with a respected network of financial professionals to arrive at fair and accurate business valuations.
 We are highly regarded for helping our clients plan for their future and achieve their business goals.
 When you partner with us, you will have peace of mind knowing that your business legacy will be preserved.